rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_end

 ## Germane and intrinsic load of FP

+I expect that nothing in this section will be surprising to a functional programmer, but FP has such a unique cognitive impact that it is hard for me to not talk about.

 Functional Programming allows us to understand computations in ways that are not possible without FP.
 Understanding is a big cognitive simplifier[^understanding].
 We are more at home with things we understand than with things we just know.
 Realizing that computations is something I can actually study to understand has been a game changer for me as a programmer.